awsdocs/aws-lambda-developer-guide/doc_source/java-tracing.md

         - java8
 ```

-With this configuration, you only update library layer if you change your runtime dependencies\.
-The function deployment package only contains your code\.
+With this configuration, you update the library layer only if you change your runtime dependencies\.
+The function deployment package contains only your code\.
 When you update your function code, upload time is much faster than if you include dependencies in the deployment package\.

 Creating a layer for dependencies requires build configuration changes to generate the layer archive prior to deployment\.
-For a working example, see the [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-basic) sample application\.
+For a working example, see the [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-basic) sample application on GitHub\.

-## Tracing in sample applications<a name="java-tracing-samples"></a>
+## X\-Ray tracing in sample applications \(X\-Ray SDK\)<a name="java-tracing-samples"></a>

-The GitHub repository for this guide includes sample applications that demonstrate the use of tracing\.
+The GitHub repository for this guide includes sample applications that demonstrate the use of X\-Ray tracing\.
 Each sample application includes scripts for easy deployment and cleanup, an AWS SAM template, and supporting resources\.

 **Sample Lambda applications in Java**
 + [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-java) – A Java function that shows the use of Lambda's Java libraries, logging, environment variables, layers, AWS X\-Ray tracing, unit tests, and the AWS SDK\.